josephsl/wintenApps/readme.md

 * When opening clipboard history, NVDA will no longer announce "clipboard" when there are items in the clipboard under some circumstances.
 * On some systems running Windows 10 1903 (May 2019 Update) and later, NVDA will no longer appear to do nothing when emoji panel opens.
 * When an emoji group (including kaomoji and symbols group in Windows 10 1903 or later) is selected, NVDA will no longer move navigator object to certain emojis.
-* Added support for updated input experience panel (combined emoji panel and clipboard history) in build 21296 and later.
+* Added support for updated input experience panel (combined emoji panel and clipboard history) in Windows 11.

 ## People